YubiKey 5 CSPN Series Specifics

 Configuration Environment

-- If the keys of an application are generated by the secured microcontroller, the YubiKey 5 is considered as placed in a public area.
+- If the keys of an application are generated by the secured microcontroller, the YubiKey 5 is considered placed in a public area.

-- If the keys of an application are loaded into the secured microcontroller, the YubiKey 5 is considered as placed in a secure area with restricted access.
+- If the keys of an application are loaded into the secured microcontroller, the YubiKey 5 is considered placed in a secure area with restricted access.

 One-Time Password - OTP